Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey

 \subsection{Neurosymbolic AI: A Hybrid Approach}

-In this section, we discuss Neurosymbolic AI as the field of research that studies the combination of deep learning and symbolic reasoning \cite{tsamoura2020neural, garcez2020neurosymbolic, susskind2021neuro}.
+\textit{Neurosymbolic AI} is the field of research that studies the combination of deep learning and symbolic reasoning \cite{tsamoura2021neural, garcez2020neurosymbolic, hitzler2022neuro}.
 The argument for this hybrid approach is that neural and symbolic systems can complement each other and mitigate their respective weaknesses.
-For many applications, it is highly desirable to combine accountable and interpretable logic-based modules with effective deep learning modules.
-While interpretability is defined in various ways across the literature, it is generally viewed as the ability to be understood by a human \cite{marcinkevivcs2020interpretability}.
-Essentially, whether an end-user might easily comprehend the reasoning processes that led to model predictions.
+For many applications, it is highly desirable to combine accountable and interpretable logic-based modules with effective deep learning ones.
+While interpretability is defined in various ways across the literature, it is generally viewed as the ability to be understood by a human \cite{molnar2020interpretable, zhang2021survey}.
+Essentially, an end-user might easily comprehend the reasoning processes that led to model predictions.